djkeu/web_apps/index.md

 # Try it yourself, p.421

-## 19-1.
+## ToDo: 19-1.
 Blog:
     web_apps/blog

-Done: Start a new Django project called Blog.
+ToDo: Start a new Django project called Blog.
-Done: Create an app called blogs in the project
+ToDo: Create an app called blogs in the project
-Done: and a model called BlogPost.
+ToDo: and a model called BlogPost.
-Done: The model should have fields like title, text, and date_added.
+ToDo: The model should have fields like title, text, and date_added.

-Done: Create a superuser for the project, and use the admin site to make a couple of short posts.
+ToDo: Create a superuser for the project, and use the admin site to make a couple of short posts.
     Note: superuser: blog_admin

-Done: Make a home page
+ToDo: Make a home page
 ToDo: that shows all posts in chronological order.

 ToDo: Create a form for making new posts and another for editing existing posts.
 ToDo: Fill in your forms to make sure they work.